leontedev/Timely/README.md

     </a>
 </p>

-# Timely
-## Timely is a free, open source Hacker News iOS client.

 ### Easily find the most popular stories which you missed since your last visit.
-#### The secret sauce?
+### The secret sauce?
-#### The stories you scroll through are marked as seen.
+### The stories you scroll through are marked as seen.
 The ones you open, as read.
 The Timely SmartFeed will only show you the new stories ordered by popularity.